Created by: Maulana Kavaldo / LinkedIn / Github

 After having witnessed the market share for each category of apps, let's see how all these apps perform on an average.
 App ratings (on a scale of 1 to 5) impact the discoverability, conversion of apps as well as the company's overall brand image.
 Ratings are a key performance indicator of an app.

-.
+From our research, we found that the average volume of ratings across all app categories is 4.17.
 The histogram plot is skewed to the left indicating that the majority of the apps are highly rated with only a few exceptions in the low-rated apps.

 # Average rating of apps